drogar/lqpl/README.md

 ### SYSTEM REQUIREMENTS: ###
-You will need to have a copy of the Java 6 runtime environment installed and add the path of bin directory of the JRE into your system path.
+You will need to have a copy of the Java 8 (or higher) runtime environment installed and add the path of bin directory of the JRE into your system path.

 ### HOW TO RUN: ###